DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 As [DAP explains](https://digital.gov/guides/dap/common-questions-about-dap/), your agency’s GA4 account uses sub-properties (which was previously called “profiles”) to categorize and report an agency’s website traffic.
 These sub-properties are assigned at the federal cabinet agency level, and the traffic for a sub-agency website is reported under that main agency sub-property.

-### DOI agency profile
+### Department of the Interior (DOI) agency profile

-Originally our team created explorations within the DAP - GA4 - DOI Agency Profile, with a filter set to our specific sub-agency website.
+Originally our team created explorations within the DAP - GA4 - DOI agency profile, with a filter set to our specific sub-agency website.
 Because DOI is such a large agency and our sub-agency is such a small fraction of it, we would get a caution saying that our data was heavily sampled.

 ![Screen capture showing a caution reporting icon with details that the exploration is heavily sampled.
 There is a drop-down option to get more detailed results.
 Below there is a link to request detailed results.](Picture2.png)
 *Heavily sampled explorations have less accurate data.*